Memories \ Gwen Montgomery

 Gwen had a lot of hobbies, she loved crosswords, knitting, puzzles and growing flowers and she was a great writer.
 Her letters often describe flowers. she also loved indoor bowls and collecting porcelain decorative animals.

 Gwen was always writing letters and even her comments on the back of photos are quite vivid.
-She referred to her son Paul's wife Agnes as "a big girl but " -- got to get the exact words (TBC).
+She referred to her son Paul's wife Agnes as "a big girl" but also said that she was lovely.
 She got on very well with Agnes and taught her how to sew.
-She got to meet the first five of her eleven grandchildren, with Joanne the daughter of Paul and Agnes Montgomery getting to spend six years with her.
+She got to meet at least the first three of her eleven grandchildren, with Joanne the daughter of Paul and Agnes Montgomery getting to spend six years with her.
 She was devastated when Paul's family moved to live in Australia.

 In her later years Gwen began a long struggle with emphysema, a lung condition that causes shortness of breath.
 Jo remembers her having large oxygen cylinders by her bed.
 The situation wasn't helped by Owen's chain smoking.
 He'd been told many times by doctors and family members to stop smoking around Gwen but he continued to smoke inside the house.

-Gwen passed away on 19 May 1978 in Greenlane, Auckland, at the age of 56, and was buried in Auckland
+Gwen passed away on 19 May 1978 in Greenlane, Auckland, at the age of 56, and was buried in Waikaraka Cemetery, Auckland.

-Mark and Louise wre 21 and 17 respectively when she passed away.
+Her youngest children, Mark and Louise were 21 and 17 respectively when she passed away.